Do you want to make a SendFox WordPress form?

 Scroll down and click the Zapier addon to install it.

-OK, now we’re ready to build your custom SendFox form!
+OK, now we’re ready to build your custom SendFox WordPress form!

 Step 2: Create Your SendFox WordPress Form

-For our SendFox WordPress form, we’re going to embed the Newsletter Signup Form template.
+For our SendFox WordPress form, we’re going to use the Newsletter Signup Form template.

 To set this up, start by clicking WPForms » Add New in the WordPress sidebar.